 Follow the River Wandle from the River Thames at Wandsworth to Croydon.
-The trail follows the largely traffic free National Cycle Network route 20 so the paths are well surfaced, signed and also suitable for walkers.
+The trail follows the largely traffic free National Cycle Route 20 so the paths are well surfaced, signed and also suitable for walkers.

 Starting in Wandsworth you head south to Southfields, passing along a traffic free section through public parks.
 You continue past Earslfield towards Wimbledon where you pass Wimbledon stadium and Summerstown.
 You continue to Merton Abbey Mills where you will find a pretty water mill and an arts and craft market.
 There is also a riverside pub which is a great place to stop for refreshments.